Introduction: Why a Unique Selling Proposition for Email Marketing Isn’t Optional

 Example: Luxury Skincare Brand

-USP: “Clinically Proven Skincare Without the Harsh Chemicals”
+USP: “Actual Feel-Good Skincare Without the Harsh Chemicals”

 📌 Email Structure:

-- Opening: “Your skin deserves science-backed care – without synthetic fillers.”
+- Opening: “Your skin deserves science-backed care, without all the typical snake oil.”

 - Main Body: List dermatologist-backed ingredients & case studies.